 Shame is the result of a flawed self-perception.
 The root cause could be anything from a difficult childhood filled with neglect or abuse to an addictive habit or behavior.
-Sometimes we feel shame when we are found to blame because something goes wrong, and other times it is merely a result of the messages sent to our brain from a constant barrage of social expectations.
+Sometimes we feel shame when we are to blame because something went wrong, and other times it is merely a result of the messages sent to our brain from a constant barrage of social expectations.

 What Should You Do about Shame?

 If you feel shame, it may be tempting to buffer those feelings by turning to a net negative behavior.
 Maybe it’s emotional eating, a shopping trip, or any other kind of addictive habit with a negative consequence.